MichielMAnalytics/poc_project/findings/POC-findings.md

 ✅ **The POC is successful.** We can:
 1. Install a lightweight SDK in a React Native app (one-time integration)
-2. Create campaign variations (popups) that inherit the app's exact styling
+2. Create campaign variations (popups, inline components, permission prompts) that inherit the app's exact styling
 3. Preview these campaigns in a web browser showing the real app UI
 4. Deploy campaigns in real-time without app releases
+5. Inject components inline between existing UI elements with full remote control

 ---